miguelruor/geotop-a-3.0/README.md

 ## Workflow

 Changes are made in ``dev`` branch.
 Be sure to make commits with not too much changes (it is a best practice), for example, one commit per talk and speaker information.
-Then a *pull request* is made to ``main`` branch to deploy changes on production.
+Then a *pull request* is made to ``master`` branch to deploy changes on production.

-The website is deployed with [Vercel](https://vercel.com/), and changes are automatically deployed when a pull request to main is accepted.
+The website is deployed with [Vercel](https://vercel.com/), and changes are automatically deployed when a pull request to master is accepted.

 ## Data